langfjord/AmazonApiGatewaySigV4AwsSdkPHP/README.md

 # Installation

-This installation guide has been testet on an Ubuntu server v16.04 with PHP running a standard LAMP (LinuxApacheMysqlPhp) configuration.
-LAMP is not required, only PHP.
+This installation guide has been testet on an Ubuntu server v14.04 with PHP running a standard LAMP (LinuxApacheMysqlPhp) configuration.
+Neighter Linux, Ubuntu or LAMP is required, only PHP.
+This script and the following installation guide is however only testet in this configuration.
+This guide should work on most linux configurations with PHP installed and an optional webserver installed for non-cli usage.
+Installation should have simular steps for most platforms including Windows and Mac's.

 1. Install AWS SDK (we are using the composer method in this example.
 For other methods see the additional resources in the bottom of this file.)